About » Cost recovery & levies

 NOPSEMA conducts regular reviews of its CRIS to ensure that cost recovery arrangements are adequate and that it can continue to effectively discharge its regulatory functions.

 Each financial year, NOPSEMA prepares a report that assesses the cost effectiveness of the authority's operations.
-The Cost effectiveness review report 2014-15 (PDF 803KB).
+The Cost Effectiveness Report 2018-19 (PDF 34MB) is available here.

 As NOPSEMA has broad ranging regulatory powers and responsibilities, it must ensure that the agency has a documented, systematic and consistent approach to how NOPSEMA will allocate its regulatory resources.
-For this purpose, NOPSEMA has published PL1312 - Allocation of NOPSEMA regulatory resources - Rev 1 - February 2016 (PDF 207KB).
+For this purpose, NOPSEMA has published Allocation of NOPSEMA regulatory resources policy (PDF 135KB).